S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-continuous-improvement">Continuous Improvement (principle)</dt>
-<dd>*Regularly review the outcome of what you are doing, and then make incremental improvements to what you do and how you do it, based on what you learn,* so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.</dd>
+<dd>**Regularly review the outcome of what you are doing, and then make incremental improvements to what you do and how you do it based on what you learn**, so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.</dd>

 <dt id="entry-coordination">Coordination</dt>